 Another key thing to keep in mind is that your wood should never be treated with chemicals.
 This is key when using reclaimed wood especially.
 Always be certain that the wood is in its natural state.
 You can use plywood—however, you’re better off using a wood like cedar that will hold up over time.

 Because bats prefer warmer temperatures (80-100 degrees Fahrenheit in the summer), put your bat house in an area with a lot of sun exposure where the house’s internal temperature will rise.
 Also, you’ll want to hang it at least 15 feet high so that it’s out of the range of predators, and ideally, close enough to a freshwater source so that the mothers don’t have to leave their babies for too long.

 When considering which color to paint your bat house, it’s best not to choose something trendy or whimsical.
 There is good reason for avoiding personal preference in this case.
 Because bats prefer warmer temperatures, depending on where you live, the color of the house should ideally be one that helps retain heat.
 The further north you live, the darker your bat house should be.
-For those in North America, this map is helpful in telling you which colors are best.

 Other than tackling a full-blown bat condo, building a bat house is generally a half-day project requiring basic skills and tools.
 In case you missed it, you can learn more about the benefits of having bat friends here.
 For free plans to build your own bat house, read on.

 This is a good project if you’d like to craft a simple bat house for the first time or are only looking for a small bat house for your property.
 Invite your kids to join in on the fun.

 Plywood Bat House Plans

 The further north you live, the darker you’re going to want to paint your bat house in order to keep the heat in.
 These plans call for plywood and black water-based spray paint.